|Members of the Management Board||Age||Principal function within the company||Date of first appointement||Expiry date of appointement||Biography|

 The Executive Board is appointed for a period of three years and has five members, all natural persons designated by the Supervisory Board, compensated by Métropole Télévision Group and aged under 70 years.

-The Executive Board also approves half-year and annual financial statements which are subsequently presented for approval to the Supervisory Board.
+The Executive Board also approves the Group’s half-year and annual financial statements, provisional management documents and wording of the management report, which are subsequently presented for review by the Supervisory Board.
 Lastly, the Executive Board decides on the Group’s financial communication.